luisriera/CarND_Vehicle-Detection/README.md

 ## Sliding Window Search

 **Implementation**
 The sliding window search functionality is in cells 19 to 25.
-The main Sliding Windows Search function is `find_cars`, other functions work as helper or to displays the user information related to the images or the implemented model.
+The main Sliding Windows Search function is `find_cars`, other functions work as helper to it or to displays the user information related to the images or the implemented model.
+An example of a Sliding Window Search and its  grid is shown below.
 The `find_cars` function takes up to five parameters; however, only the `img` and `sacle_windows` parameters are needed to use the function.
 The other three parameters have defaults values that can be change by the users as needed.

+![img_with_grid]

 The `find_cars` function takes in an image in the BGR format, which is crops to the specify dimensions, converted to `YCrCb` color space, and later scale by a the specify factor.
 After this initial preparation is completed, the function carryout the following sequence of process HOG, Spatial Features, Color Histogram Features, and Hot Features.
 All these features are then concatenated to generate and output a `heatmap`.

+I also experimented with overlapping widows in the exploration phase, see image below.
+However, it was not implemented later in the pipeline.

+![windows_overlap]

 **Optimization**